ARISTOTLE

 Aristotle concludes that the function of a human is "some sort of life of action of [the part of the soul] with reason (πρακτική τις τοῦ λόγον ἔχοντος)."

-This follows, it seems, from Aristotle thinks a human being is.
+This follows from what Aristotle thinks a human being is.

 Aristotle thinks that natural bodies behave in the ways that characterize the natural kind.
 They have this behavior because they are forms in matter.
 The form is the organization of the matter according to which there is an object that belongs to the natural kind.
-For human beings, because they are rational animals, this behavior involves reason.
+Human beings, for Aristotle, are rational animals.
+Their behavior involves what Aristotle calls reason.

 If we declare that the function of man is a certain life, and that this